John Coletti

-O. John Coletti is an American automobile engineer.
+Oscar John Coletti is an American automobile engineer.
 He worked for the American automaker Ford Motor Company in the company's performance division, and later was the COO and president of EcoMotors International until his retirement on March 15, 2013.

 He was responsible, as director of that company's Special Vehicle Team (SVT) group, for a number of special performance cars in the 1990s and 2000s, including the Ford Focus SVT, SVT Contour, Ford F-150 Lightning and the Ford Mustang Cobra.
 He later spearheaded development and production of the Ford GT supercar.

 Since retirement, he has been the managing director of Automotive Performance Partners.

 Production vehicles programs under Coletti's leadership include: